n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 ## Hardware Hacking 101: Part 2

+> Santa’s gone missing, and the only way to track him is by accessing the Wish
+> List in his chest—modify the access_cards database to gain entry!

 {{< image src="hardware-hacking/hardware-part2.png" alt="Image of hardware hacking 101 part 2" position="center" style="border-radius: 8px;" >}}

 The objective of this challenge is to grant access to card number 42 by